Is Covid-19 a Pandemic or More Like a Seasonal Flu?

 COVID-19 (2019 - 2020)

-As of the beginning of May 2020, there are over 3.4 million cases of COVID-19, with 240,000 plus reported deaths.
-When factoring in the 'unknown cases,' Health.
-Harvard estimates the mortality rate to be between .5% to 1%, which translates the number of people infected to be more likely 23 to 46 million.
+As of the end of June 2020, there are over 10.3 million cases of COVID-19, with 505,000 plus reported deaths.
+When factoring in the 'unknown cases,' the CDC estimates the mortality rate to be approximately .2%, which translates the number of people infected to be more likely 250 million.

 When comparing COVID-19 to the other pandemics, COVID-19's model is very similar to the Hong Kong Flu.
-There was a working vaccine for the Hong Kong Flu at the end of its first year.
+There was an effective vaccine for the Hong Kong Flu at the end of its first year.